scanabc/scanabc.github.io/README.md

 # Stories Behind the Background Pictures.

-We celebrate the achievements of Scandinavian ABC startups each month by picking a new background picture to the [scanabc.com](http://www.scanabc.com) webpage.
+Occasionally we celebrate the achievements of Scandinavian ABC startups by picking a new background picture to the [scanabc.com](http://www.scanabc.com) webpage.

 ## 2017-01 - Back to the Roots, Out to the World